New York Mutual Life Insurance Company Building

-New York Mutual Life Insurance Company Building, also known as the Victory Building, is a historic office building located in the Market East neighborhood of Philadelphia, Pennsylvania.
+The New York Mutual Life Insurance Company Building, also known as the Victory Building, is a historic office building that is located in the Market East neighborhood of Philadelphia, Pennsylvania, United States.

+Added to the National Register of Historic Places in 1980, it is part of the East Center City Commercial Historic District.

+History and architectural features

 Henry Fernbach and Phillip W. Roos are credited as the building's architects.
 It was built in 1873, and is a seven-story, brick building, faced with granite, and measuring 58 feet by 176 feet.
 Its three lowest stories feature engaged columns, pilasters, balustrades, and arcades.
-The top three stories were added in 1890–1891.
+The top three stories were added between 1890 and 1891.
 It is topped by a mansard roof in the Second Empire style.

 It was added to the National Register of Historic Places in 1980.
 It is located on the East Center City Commercial Historic District.